Communicate

 “Everything must be done”

-aggressive disease therapy not indicated yet patient/family repeatedly request full medical therapy
+aggressive disease therapy not indicated, yet patient/family repeatedly request full medical therapy

 explore what patient/family understand about the illness – consider cultural questions, ensure family fully informed